Aphellirus/Webserver-using-Docker/README.md

 Creating a web server with docker

-## 1. Installing Apache
+## 1. Set Up Your Environment https://www.docker.com

-The first step is to Install Apache on your server using your operating system's package manager.
-For example, on Ubuntu, you can use the following command:

-- `sudo apt-get update`

-- `sudo apt-get install apache2`
+Ensure that Docker is installed and running on your machine.
+You can download and install Docker from the [official Docker website](https://www.docker.com) based on your operating system.

-## 2. Create a Web Page
+## 2. Create a Dockerfile

-Create a HTML file that will be served by the web server.
-For example, create a file called index.html in the Apache document root directory /var/www/html with [this content](https://github.com/Aphellirus/Apache_basic_server/blob/main/index.html)
+Create a file named "Dockerfile" (without any file extensions) in your project directory.
+The Dockerfile defines the instructions to build your Docker image.

+Here's an [example](https://github.com/Aphellirus/Webserver-using-Docker/blob/main/dockerfile) Dockerfile for a simple Node.js web server.

-## 3. Start the Apache service
+## 3. Build the Docker Image

+In the terminal, navigate to your project directory and run the following command to build the Docker image:

+- `docker build -t my-web-server .`

+This command builds an image named "my-web-server" using the Dockerfile in the current directory.
+The dot (.) represents the build context.

+## 4. Run the Docker Container

-Start the Apache service using the following command:
+After the image is built, you can run it as a container using the following command:
-- `sudo systemctl start apache2`

-## 4. Configure Apache

-By default, Apache should be configured to serve files from the /var/www/html directory.
-If you need to change the document root directory, you can do so in the Apache configuration file located at /etc/apache2/apache2.conf.

-## 5. Test the web server

-Open a web browser and navigate to the IP address of your server.
-You should see the "Welcome to my web server!" message from your index.html file.

-## Results

-You now have a basic web server up and running using Apache.
-From here, you can customize the Apache configuration to suit your needs, add additional web pages and applications, and implement security best practices to protect your web server.
+- `docker run -p 3000:3000 my-web-server`

+This command runs the container from the "my-web-server" image and maps port 3000 from the container to port 3000 on your local machine.
+You can access the web server by visiting http://localhost:3000 in your browser.

+And that's it.
+YAny changes made to your application code will be reflected immediately when you rebuild and run the container.